-- 1. Local Events: Prize money is not compulsory at Local Events.
+- 1. Local & Regional Events : Prize money is not compulsory at Local & Regional Events.
 If prize money is to be awarded offered, the amount/s will be at the discretion of the Organizing Committee and must be published in the schedule. - 2.
-Regional Events.: At Regional events Prize money, or goods/trophies to at least equivalent value of the Entry Fee (not including levies) must be paid to all 1st to 4th placed horses or ponies in graded competitions.
-However, Prize money, goods or trophies for competitions restricted to a particular category or categories of horses & riders at Regional Events is at the discretion of the OC and must be published in the schedule. - 2.
 National & Named Events: Prize money, or goods/trophies to at least equivalent value of the Entry Fee (not including levies) must be paid to all 1st to 4th placed horses or ponies in graded competitions at National Events.
-However Prize money, goods or trophies for competitions restricted to a particular category or categories of horses & riders at National or Named events is at the discretion of the OC and must be published in the schedule. - 3.
-Further prize money may be awarded at the discretion of the Organising Committee. - 4.
-From time to time the relevant rules under the ESNZ General Regulations will govern prize money in circumstances where these Rules are silent or do not cover dressage competitions run by ESNZ.
+However Prize money, goods or trophies for competitions restricted to a particular category or categories of horses & riders at National or Named events is at the discretion of the OC and must be published in the schedule. - 4.
+Further prize money may be awarded at the discretion of the Organising Committee.